Intel: Steer Clear Of Our Patents

 Re: (Score:3)

+The x86 instruction set minus the SIMD stuff was pretty well fleshed out when the 386 hit, which is a couple generations and a full decade BEFORE the cpu's you are talking about.

+Probably the most important single instruction added to the x86/x64 legacy in the past 10 years is POPCNT, which isnt Intels either.

-Careful not to poke Microsoft (Score:2)
+Careful not to poke Microsoft (Score:3)

 Yeah, get into a fight with MS - "I don't know why Windows performs so poorly on your newest, highest-margin chip.
 Maybe because we had to disable certain compiler options that infringed on your patents.
 Everything works full-speed on the AMD chips, though.
 Weird."